en

 That is why Krishnamurti has no interest in discussing science or knowledge.
 They are trapped in the past, but truth lies in the living present, in this moment, in the eternal now.

 Krishnamurti gave over a thousand talks around the world.
-His last public talk took place in Madras in January 1986 six weeks before his passing.
-Over 60 years of public speaking ended with two words that had no self-centred sentimentality in them: "It ends."
+His last public talk took place in Madras in January 1986, six weeks before his passing.
+Over 60 years of public speaking ended with two words that had no self-centred sentimentality: "It ends."

 Krishnamurti died in California 17th February 1986 at the age of 90.

-David Bohm retired in 1987 but continued working in the university although he had severe health problems.
-His book with F David Peat, Science, order and creativity was published in the very same year and posthumously with professor B.J.
-Hiley, a book called The Undivided Universe.
+David Bohm retired in 1987 but continued working at the university despite severe health problems.
+His book with F. David Peat, Science, Order and Creativity, was published in the same year, and, posthumously, with Professor Basil Hiley, a book called The Undivided Universe.

-Worth mentioning is also the book Unfolding Meaning, an edited transcript of a dialogue weekend in Cotswold Hills of England with a group of 44 people of various backgrounds.
-Also a book with photographer Mark Edwards called Changing Consciousness witnesses the brilliance of Bohm's view.
+Worth mentioning is also the book Unfolding Meaning, an edited transcript of a dialogue weekend in Cotswold Hills in England with a group of 44 people of various backgrounds.
+To me, a book with photographer Mark Edwards, Changing Consciousness, witnesses the sheer brilliance of Bohm's view.

-Death is also the topic in the last dictation of the book Krishnamurti to himself - his last journal on March 30th 1984.
-After seeing a dead leaf he wonders, why we human beings can't die naturally and as beautifully as that leaf.
+Death is also the topic in the last dictation of the book Krishnamurti to Himself.
+After seeing a dead leaf, he wonders on March 30th 1984, why we human beings can't die as beautifully as that leaf.

 We consider death the end of our mundane life, but it can also be an opening to the immensity of life.
 Seeing the sorrow of mankind and feeling the urgent need to act rightly, we have two alternatives: to react or to act.